 Our team will provide you with detailed instructions on how to best prepare for your surgery; however, you may want to bring a list of current medications, write down any current symptoms, make a plan for after-surgery care with a trusted friend or family member, and write down any questions you have for us.
 These may help put you in a better position for a smooth recovery after your surgery.

 The cost of your pancreas surgery will depend on a variety of factors.
 Someone from our team will contact your insurance company to see what your out-of-pocket cost will be.
 If you do not have insurance, we are happy to provide you with low-interest financing options available in our area.
 It's important to focus on finding quality care with reputable doctors, like you will find at Arizona Premier Surgery, rather than your cheapest option.
 We are here for you and will help in any way we can!

 How often will I need checkups following my pancreas surgery?

 Following your surgery, we'll meet with you in about three weeks to check in and see how you're recovering.
 Following that, we'll likely set up return appointments every 3 – 4 months for the first two years after your pancreas surgery, then every six months until about five years after your surgery, then once a year after that.
 This will allow us to ensure you are healing well and that everything is moving along smoothly after your procedure in the following years.

 - Procedure Recovery Location

-If you have been diagnosed with pancreatic cancer, please schedule a consultation at Arizona Premier Surgery to learn more about your options.
+If you have been diagnosed with pancreatic cancer, please schedule a consultation at Arizona Premier Surgery in Scottsdale, AZ to learn more about your options.
 In many cases, it may be possible for our expert gallbladder surgeons to remove your cancer while maintaining a normal digestive flow and function by undergoing a pancreatectomy using the Whipple procedure.
 Contact our office to take your first step toward recovery today.
 We also serve the neighboring areas of Chandler, Gilbert, Tempe, and Mesa, AZ.